England Football Online

 England: S.Bywater, J.Samuel, Paul Konchesky, T.Bramble (Peter Crouch), Michael Dawson, Gareth Barry, D.Prutton (J.Pennant), Joe Cole, F.Ameobi, Jermain Defoe, Michael Carrick (J.Stewart).

 The Under-21s' shirt had the same match details format on the chest, but only for the last three games, with the team names appearing as ENGLAND U21, ITALY U21, MACEDONIA U21 and PORTUGAL U21.
 Against Macedonia, the same alternative format as for the following night's full international between the two countries was used (see Variations above).
 England were named first against Macedonia and second in the last two games in which the shirt was worn.
-Surnames were also worn on the back for the last three games and also in the three UEFA Under-21 Championship fixtures in Switzerland, in which they wore the tournament logo on the right sleeve and the UEFA FAIR PLAY logo on the left sleeve.
+Surnames were also worn on the back for the last three games and also in the three UEFA Under-21 Championship fixtures in Switzerland (these included the letter z, thanks to Bobby Zamora), in which they wore the tournament logo on the right sleeve and the UEFA FAIR PLAY logo on the left sleeve.
+These were the same as in the same tournament, two years earlier.

 England's Record wearing the 2001 Home Shirt